jolicode/castor/doc/07-parallel.md

 ## Parallel execution

-The `parallel` function provides a simple way to execute functions in parallel, so you do not have to wait for a function to finish before starting another one.
+The `parallel` function provides a simple way to execute functions in parallel, so you do not have to wait for a function to finish before starting another one:

 ```php
 #[AsTask]